-- If you have fewer than 24 transferrable credits, please send official high school transcripts (or GED scores) and ACT/SAT scores to UNM.
+- If you have fewer than 24 transferrable credits, please send official high school transcripts (or GED scores) scores to UNM.

 In addition, U.S. residents with international coursework must submit official transcripts from the international institution in both English and the native language if other than English.

 And finally, if you use the web application you may check your admission status by returning to the application and entering the ID and PIN you created when completing your application.
 Contact the Admissions Office at 505.277.8900 or Chat with us if you have questions.

 Congratulations!
 And welcome to the Lobo Pack!
 The following items are going to be important for your transfer to UNM:

 - Create your NetID at my.unm.edu and establish your UNM Email address – this is the official form of communication from the university.

 - Sign-up and attend an orientation program – you must attend an orientation program and meet with your academic advisor to be eligible to register for courses.

 - If you are a current Lottery Success Scholarship recipient, submit the scholarship transfer transcript.